percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 - Provide an API for managing MySQL InnoDB ClusterSets across sites.
 - Support clusters anywhere reachable on the network: same K8s cluster, different K8s cluster, on-prem, managed service.
 - Support planned switchover and explicit emergency (force) failover.
 - Keep the per-site `PerconaServerMySQL` controller unchanged except for the minimum needed to let a new replica start as standalone.
-One of the requirements explicitly laid out by the MySQL docs is that replica clusters need to come up as 'standalone' clusters (no GR initialised).
-The ClusterSet takes care of initialising GR.
+One of the requirements explicitly laid out by the MySQL docs is that replica clusters need to come up as 'standalone' clusters (no GR initialized).
+The ClusterSet takes care of initializing GR.
 Read about the requirements [here](https://dev.mysql.com/doc/mysql-shell/9.1/en/innodb-clusterset-requirements.html#innodb-clusterset-requirements-mysql-instances).

 ### 1.2 Non-Goals (Out of Scope)